-While Stashii offers $50,000 insurance to renters, they don’t offer the benefit to storage owners.
-Stashii does state they will help you manage resolutions including, but not limited to, payment, storage removal due to overstay, and lost items claims made by renters.
+While Stashii offers $50,000 of insurance to renters, it doesn’t offer the benefit to storage owners.
+Stashii does state it will help you manage resolutions including, but not limited to, payment, storage removal due to overstay, and lost items claims made by renters.

 Sometimes, renting out your extra space can be as easy as getting the word out.

 Parking in Washington D.C. is notoriously stressful and parking garages charge premium prices.
 When Ilir Salihi of FreedomRep moved to his home in Washington D.C., he learned that a few of his neighbors were renting out their garages for commuters during the workweek.